Tee1er/boing/README.md

 - **Multiplayer:** Easily play together with friends --  no need to set up your own Dedicated Server.

 - **Easy to install:** Almost anyone should be able to get Boing working, with little to no technical knowledge required.

+- **Slash-commands:** Boing is now compatible with Discord's new slash commands system!

   Boing is an extra layer on top of the Mindustry Dedicated Server that allows you to control it remotely using a Discord bot.
-This enables you and your friends to play together that much more easily.
+This enables you and your friends to play together much more easily.

 ****